DRIE - Dehydration Recognition In our Elders

 Find out more about the health effects of dehydration in people living in care homes.
-We are following up the people who took part in DRIE to see what effect being dehydrated has on health, wellbeing and functional status.
+We are following up the people who took part in DRIE after one and two years to see what effect being dehydrated has on health, wellbeing and functional status.

 Find out how we can help people living in care homes to drink more, and to prevent dehydration and its consequences.
 We are doing this by systematically reviewing the research carried out on how to help people in care homes.
 This is our systematic review on drinking.

 Talking to people living in care homes, their families, friends and care staff about drinking.
 We want to understand why people living in care homes may not drink enough fluids to remain healthy, so we are inviting people to take part in a focus group (a focussed discussion) to talk about what they think is the Thinking About Drinking study.